co-creative-spaces/cccp/agents/SpireMuse_CCCP/README.md

 If one or more same songs feature in both these groups, the FO will load the highest scoring match and initiate the change.
 After a change, the input buffer will start building anew, so changes will be no more frequent than the time it takes to fill the buffer.

-## 4- Automation view vs. Manual view
+## 5- Auto Modes view vs. Manual Modes view

-Before starting the first session, the user should be aware of the concept of Automation vs. Manual view.
-By default, Spire Muse begins in the Automation view, meaning that the agent will primarily decide its own states based on what the user is playing.
+Before starting the first session, the user should be aware of the concept of Auto Modes vs. Manual Modes.
+By default, CCCP begins in Auto Modes, meaning that the agent will primarily decide its own states based on what the user is playing.
 In this view, the user only has indirect influence on the agent's choices through the negotiation panel, featuring the following buttons:

 - _Go back_ forces the agent to its previous mode.
 This backtracking can be repeated.
 The agent tracks its own history, which also includes FO song changes and previously liked states (Thumbs up markers).
 - _Pause_ will mute the agent but it is still listening.
 This is useful if the user needs time to figure out something in his or her playing without interruption.
 - Upon pressing _Continue_, the session will proceed based on the most recent listening.
 - _Change_ will force the agent away from its current state.
 For now, this sets the interactive mode, influences, and FO song selection randomly.

-In Automation view, the agent also autonomously loads new songs into the Factor Oracle based on the tempo and meso level harmonic dynamics of the user's playing.
+In Auto Modes, the agent also autonomously loads new songs into the Factor Oracle based on the tempo and meso level harmonic dynamics of the user's playing.

-Addionally, the _Thumbs Up_ button signals to the agent that the user is enjoying the current interaction, and stays in the same state for the next 30 seconds.
+Addionally, the _Thumbs Up_ button signals to the agent that the user is enjoying the current interaction, and stays in the same state for the next 15 seconds.

-In Automation view, the agent is designed to behave autonomously in ways that cannot be predicted by the user.
-This may lead to interesting surprised.
+In Auto Modes, the agent is designed to behave autonomously in ways that cannot be predicted by the user.
+This may lead to interesting surprises.
 On the other hand, automated shifts in interactive modes will underperform in some contexts, especially in cases where corpora are sparse or consist of heterogeneous audio material.
-Therefore, there is an option to switch to Manual view after starting a session.
+Therefore, there is an option to switch to Manual Modes after starting a session.
 This is done using the Tab key.
-In Manual view, the agent no longer autonomously switches modes or loads songs automatically into the Factor Oracle.
+In Manual Modes, the agent no longer autonomously switches modes or loads songs automatically into the Factor Oracle.
 The negotiation panel is replaced by buttons where the user can choose the Shadowing, Mirroring and Coupling Modes directly.
 The song menu in the State panel becomes clickable, and the user may pick any song from the corpus to train the FO.
 Muting the agent is now done in the Agent panel instead of the Pause/Continue toggle as in Automation view.

 Manual selection of modes and songs will result in a more contemplative kind of session, giving the user more time to explore each mode and the generative modeling uninterrupted.

+## 6- Phrase extractor

+The phrase extractor detects onsets on the incoming audio and registers the interonset intervals.
+If a set of conditions are met (e.g. minimum 3 onsets with no more than 1.5 seconds interval), a new phrase is registered.
+To be able to use this with the Factor Oracle algorithm the intervals needed to be quantised, so all intervals are clustered with the unsupervised algorithm Affinity Propagation.
+This enables the phrase extractor to capture the phrasings of the musician it is listening to and create variations of those using the Factor Oracle algorithm, when playing back audio slices from the SOM sequences.

+The phrase extractor can be toggled on and off.
+When active, it performs its machine listening continuously, but pnly responds with audio when the agent is in mirroring mode.

 ## This is a work in progress, your feedback is welcome

-Spire Muse has not yet undergone its first user study.
-Up until this happens (August 2021), the software will be subject to frequent updates and design changes.
-If you have any feedback, pleae don't hesitate to contact me at sirnotto@yahoo.co.uk
+CCCP has not yet undergone its first user study.
+Up until this happens, the software will be subject to frequent updates and design changes.
+If you have any feedback, pleae don't hesitate to contact us at sirnotto@yahoo.co.uk or berntisak@gmail.com

 =====================
+## Publications related to CCCP

+- Thelle, N. J. W., & Wærstad, B. I. (2023).
+Co-Creative Spaces: The machine as a collaborator.
+[Conference paper].
+New Interfaces for Musical Expression (NIME 2023), Mexico City, Mexico.

 ## Publications related to Spire Muse

 - Thelle, N. J. W. & Pasquier, P. (2021).
 Spire Muse: A Virtual Musical Parner for Creative Brainstorming.
 In Proceedings of New Interfaces for Musical Expression (NIME 2021).
 NYU Shanghai, June 14-18, 2021.
+- Thelle, N. J. W. (2022).
+Mixed-initiative music making: Collective agency in interactive music systems [PhD, The Norwegian Academy of Music].

 ## Publications related to MASOM: